bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/stockmarket.md

 When making a transaction on the stock market, there are two types of positions:
 Long and Short.
 A Long position is the typical scenario where you buy a stock and earn a profit if the price of that stock increases.
 Meanwhile, a Short position is the exact opposite.
-In a Short position you purchase shares of a stock and earn a profit if the price of that stock decreases.
+In a Short position, you purchase shares of a stock and earn a profit if the price of that stock decreases.
 This is also called 'shorting' a stock.